eclipsu/Eclipsu/README.md

 Hi, I am [Eclipsu]() passionate about stuff like programming and computers. 🧑‍💻

-* 🧑‍💻 Currently learning Python Html Css Js
+* 🧑‍💻 Web Apps Developer
-* 💻 Learning Frontend Development.
+* 💻 Self Learner
-* 📖 Preping for my finals (9 class)
+* 📖 Student

 **Languages and Tools:**